RainEggplant/chatgpt-telegram-bot/README.md

 To get started, follow these steps:

 1. Make a copy of the file `.env.example` and rename it as `.env`.
 2. In the `.env` file, enter your OpenAI account information and Telegram bot token.
+Set `isGoogleLogin` to `true` if you're using Google auth.
 3. Specify the ID of the users and groups who are permitted to use this bot.
 Separate multiple IDs with commas (`,`).
-Note that all members of the specified groups will have access to the bot inside the group.
+Note that all members of the specified groups will have access to the bot inside the group. **If you leave these options empty, every person and group will be able to use the bot.**
 4. If the browser is not installed in the default location, specify its executable path.
 You can also specify proxy settings, if needed.
+5. Specify the `NOPECHA_KEY` or `CAPTCHA_TOKEN` if you're using the corresponding CAPTCHA solver.
-5. You can also specify the command to invoke the bot in group chats.
+6. You can also specify the command to invoke the bot in group chats.
 The default command is `/chat`.

 Then you can start the bot with: